ibrk92/FireBasePracticeInsta/README.md

 # FireBasePracticeInsta
-Using of Firebase (Firebase Firestore, Storage, Auth), Sign in, Sign Up, RecyclerView
+Using of Firebase (Firebase Firestore, Storage, Auth), Sign In, Sign Up, RecyclerView